caioluders/caioluders.github.io/scripts/README.md

 The comparison UI is removed.
 The site uses the chosen settings directly, without reading browser tweak preferences:

-- Headings, filenames, and byline: **P0T-NOoDLE**, with 32px main headings.
+- Headings and byline: **P0T-NOoDLE**, with 32px main headings.
-- Article text: **IBM VGA**, requested size 17px; table text: 16px.
+- Article text, code, and filenames: **IBM Plex Mono**, including regular, bold, italic, and bold italic; body size 17px and table size 16px.
-- Line spacing: 1.75; content width: 53rem; black background opacity: 60%.
+- Line spacing: 1.75; content width: 60rem; black background opacity: 60%.
-- Text `#e2e5ed`; links `#08b3e7`; visited links `#8b769e`; table stripe base `#59668b`.
+- Five palettes blend smoothly through Brasília time (`America/Sao_Paulo`): midnight violet, rose dawn, cyan noon, amber sunset, and magenta evening.
+Text, headings, links, syntax colors, frame, and stars share these colors.

-The two selected fonts are served locally through `assets/fonts.css`, with upstream credits and notices in `assets/fonts/README.md`.
-Color/layout defaults are in `assets/enhancements.css`; font size and display-grid handling are in `assets/theme.js` and `assets/pixel-grid.css`.
-Legacy fonts snap to native 16-device-pixel steps, so the requested 17px article size renders at 16px at 100% scaling.
+The fonts are served locally through `assets/fonts.css`, with upstream credits and notices in `assets/fonts/README.md`.
+Layout defaults are in `assets/enhancements.css`; font size and display-grid handling are in `assets/theme.js` and `assets/pixel-grid.css`.
+P0T-NOoDLE snaps to native 16-device-pixel steps; Plex retains its chosen reading size.
 Alignment is rechecked after font loading, resize, and display-scale changes.
 Font outlines and browser/OS rasterization can still affect appearance.

+`assets/character-frame.js` draws an outer ASCII frame and bands around H2 headings using real P0T-NOoDLE text.
+Main titles and smaller headings have no extra ornament, and redundant directory/footer rules are hidden.
+Decorative text is hidden from accessibility and printing; headings remain selectable, semantic HTML.
+The template includes an HTML5 doctype so short directory pages fit their content instead of stretching to the viewport in quirks mode.
+New builds inherit this behavior.

 ## Navigation and search